2008MT/3D-Efficient-Frontier-Portfolio-Visualization-NVDA-VOO-ARU-SGLN-/README.md

 Our portfolio consists of four strategically selected assets:

 - **Nvidia (NVDA):** A leading technology company in AI and semiconductors, offering high growth potential and significant volatility.
 NVDA is chosen for its representation of innovation and tech sector exposure.
-- **S&P 500 Vanguard ETF (VOO/VUAA):** This ETF tracks the S&P 500 index, providing broad exposure to the US equity market with relatively lower volatility.
+- **S&P 500 Vanguard ETF (VOO):** This ETF tracks the S&P 500 index, providing broad exposure to the US equity market with relatively lower volatility.
 It supplies stability and diversification.
 - **Arafura Rare Earths Ltd (ARU):** An Australian mining company focused on rare earths, ARU adds sector-specific risk and the potential for outsized returns due to its exposure to critical minerals needed for renewable energy and tech.
 - **iShares Physical Gold ETF (SGLN):** Gold is a classic defensive asset.
 SGLN brings stability and acts as a hedge against market downturns, with typically low correlation to equities.